Jack Welch, the GE chief who became a superstar, has died

 After making the comment on CNBC, Welch went back on the GE-owned cable station the next day to renounce his harsh talk, saying, “Nothing, nothing, nothing is as disgusting to me as some old CEO chirping away about how things aren’t as good under the new guy as they were under him.”

+“From the first day I joined GE, I felt like I worked for Jack Welch, and that was all right by me,” Immelt said Monday.
+“He was a brilliant, aspirational leader.
+Jack was always direct, but his frankness was appealing and effective.
+His informality and accessibility made GE a team — we all loved working for him because he wanted the people around him to succeed.
+Jack was the best boss I have ever seen.
+God bless him and his family.”

-And he never strayed far from GE.
+Welch never strayed far from GE.

 “When I last saw him, what I remember most vividly was when he asked me, ‘So how exactly are you running the company?’
 Jack was still in it – committed to GE’s success.
 And to have Jack Welch ask me how I am running GE is pretty humbling,” said GE’s current CEO, Larry Culp.